tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	    try:
 	        # Can we find a category name slug with the given name?
 	        # If we can't, the .get() method raises a DoesNotExist exception.
-	        # So the .get() method returns one model instance or raises an exception.
+	        # The .get() method returns one model instance or raises an exception.
 	        category = Category.objects.get(slug=category_name_slug)

 	        # Retrieve all of the associated pages.
-	        # Note that filter() will return a list of page objects or an empty list
+	        # The filter() will return a list of page objects or an empty list.
 	        pages = Page.objects.filter(category=category)

 	        # Adds our results list to the template context under name pages.